philberdecio/Quartets/README.md

 Django, PostgreSQL

-## Installation Steps
+## Installation Steps (Mac)

-Make sure you have Django installed first
+Make sure you have Django and Pipenv installed on your system before getting started
 1. Fork and clone the repository

-2. Create your own virtual environment
-3. Install dependencies
+2. In root directory created by cloning:

+pipenv install

-4. Create a new PostgreSQL database
+3. Create a new PostgreSQL database:

-5. Make your migrations
+createdb quartets

+4. Make migrations:

+python3 manage.py migrate

-6. Create a new superuser
+5. Create a new superuser:

+python3 manage.py createsuperuser

-7. Start the development server
+6. Start the development server:

+python3 manage.py runserver

 ## User Stories